• About Us

 Overnight Altitude: ~12,205

 As we make the final descent through the rainforest to the Marangu Gate, we will have lunch and say farewell to our mountain crew.
-Afterward, we will leave Mount Kilimanjaro National Park and drive back to Arusha for a much-need shower and a commemorative dinner!
+Afterward, we will leave Mount Kilimanjaro National Park and drive back to Moshi for a much-need shower and a commemorative dinner!

 Hiking: 5-7 Hours